hjckevin/csharp-cloudfiles/README.md

 ## Getting source, compiling, and using in your project

-Follow the instructions [here](http://help.github.com/win-git-installation/) to install msysgit (Git for Windows users) and the instructions [here](http://help.github.com/msysgit-key-setup/) on how to get your ssh keys setup for using Github.
+Follow the instructions [here](http://lostechies.com/jasonmeridth/2009/06/01/git-for-windows-developers-git-series-part-1) to install msysgit [Git for Windows users] and get your ssh keys setup for using Github.

 	git clone git://github.com/rackspace/csharp-cloudfiles.git